Text Descriptions are Compressive and Invariant Representations for Visual Learning: Introduction

-In this work, we propose a simple and effective method to generate classifiers based upon multiple automatically-extracted visual descriptors of each class.
-Specifically, we use a language model to extract multiple potential visual features of each class, then use $\ell_1$-regularized logistic regression to fit a sparse linear classifier on top of these visual descriptions.
-The key observation that supports our method is that the (sparsely selected) visual descriptors are able to distinguish different classes, even if the multi-modal model is not trained on such supervision explicitly, and also provide an intuitive understanding of which features are important to which classes.
-Once the important visual descriptors are selected, we can additionally finetune the image encoder with the selected sparse pattern to further improve classification accuracies.
-Our proposed method outperforms baselines on both in-distribution (ID) and out-of-distribution (OOD) image classification across a range of image datasets.
-Doing sparse logistic regression with visual descriptors on ImageNet and its variations outperforms linear probing with image features by $6.2\%$ to $10.48\%$ varying $k$-shot from $k=1$ to $k=32$.
-When combining our method with WISE-FT \citep{wortsman2022robust}, on in-distribution task finetuning with a fixed sparse pattern outperform standard finetuning by $1.43\%$ with $1$-shot, $1.62\%$ with $2$-shot, and $1.61\%$ with $4$-shot training data; averaging over five ImageNet variations, we outperform standard finetuning by $0.88\%$ with $1$-shot, $0.73\%$ with $2$-shot, and $0.64\%$ with $4$-shot training data.
+Once the important visual descriptors are selected, we can also finetune the image encoder with the selected sparse pattern to further improve classification accuracies.
+Using this procedure, SLR-AVD outperforms baselines on both in-distribution (ID) and out-of-distribution (OOD) image classification across a range of image datasets.
+Specifically, SLR-AVD on ImageNet and its variations (including ImageNet-R, ImageNet V2, etc.) outperform linear probing with image features by $6.2\%$ to $10.48\%$ varying $k$-shot from $k=1$ to $k=32$.
+When combining SLR-AVD with WISE-FT \citep{wortsman2022robust}, on the in-distribution task, our method outperforms standard finetuning by $1.43\%$ with $1$-shot, $1.62\%$ with $2$-shot, and $1.61\%$ with $4$-shot training data.
+When we average over five ImageNet variations, we outperform standard finetuning by $0.88\%$ with $1$-shot, $0.73\%$ with $2$-shot, and $0.64\%$ with $4$-shot training data.